kauefraga/ruke/README.md

 ![GitHub's license](https://img.shields.io/github/license/kauefraga/ruke)
 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/kauefraga/ruke/main)

 > A dead-simple automation tool.
+Inspired by Makefile and Justfile.

 ## 🔑 Key Features

 - Fancy interface: clear instructions and colored texts are what you get.
-- Lightning speed: written in Rust, so when you run it, it looks like a rocket.
+- Lightning speed: written in Rust, when you run it, it looks like a rocket.
-- Easy to use: configure your scripts using TOML and leave the rest to Ruke.
+- Easy to use: unlike other command runners, Ruke use TOML so you don't need to learn a new language.

-## 🛠 Getting Started
+## 🛠 Usage

 **Pre-requisites**: Rust and Cargo.